Are your employees stressed out at work to the point that they are feeling burned out?

 Flexibility in terms of employee schedules is also an integral piece in keeping your employees happy and less likely to burn out.
 By allowing flexible work hours, your employees will be able to adjust the time or place their work is completed.
 This arrangement can help accommodate their personal needs, such as to better manage a long commute or to allow parents to take their children to school.

-Overall, flexible schedules can enable your employees improve their work-life balance and feel less stressed at work.
-Both of which are factors that may help prevent burnout and improve employee retention.
+Overall, flexible schedules can enable your employees improve their work-life balance and feel less stressed at work — factors that may help prevent burnout and improve employee retention.
 In fact, according to a 2018 Work Environment Survey, 73 percent of full-time office professionals say a flexible schedule is in their top two reasons to stay with a company.

 Conduct Wellness Programs

 Another way to prevent employee burnout is by offering wellness programs to promote healthy habits.
 And there are many wellness programs for small businesses that don’t require a lot of time and money.

 For instance, stock your breakroom vending machine with granola bars and flavored seltzer water instead of high-fat and sugary items like candy bars or sodas.
 You can also regularly stock your breakroom with complimentary fresh fruit, for instance, apples, oranges and bananas, to give your employees a healthy treat and energy boost.

 You can also wrestle burnout by implementing daily 15 minute nature walks to allow your employees to get some fresh air and exercise.
 To boost employee camaraderie, try initiating workplace walking or running clubs.
 For an added incentive, support leading participants with a monthly prize or a half-day off.